Columbia Valley: Washington’s Biggest Wine Region

 Wines of the Columbia Valley

 Originally known in the 1970s for its aromatic Riesling and Gewürztraminer, the Columbia Valley rose to prominence in the 1980s and 90s when a slew of producers (Leonetti Cellars, DeLille Cellars, and Woodward Canyon) impressed critics with their Merlot and Cabernet Sauvignon wines.
-Today, nearly 60% of the region’s vineyards are dedicated to full-bodied red wine varieties with Cabernet Sauvignon representing the state’s top grape.
-What makes Columbia Valley red wines unique?
-Plush, fruity flavors paired with sweet-tart acidity and balanced tannins.

 USA-WA-Columbia-Valley-wine-varieties

 • White: Lemon, lime, green/golden delicious apples, white peaches, nectarines with moderate acidity.
-White varieties that do well in Washington’s dry climate include Riesling, Viognier, Marsanne, Roussanne, Sauvignon Blanc, Sémillon, and of course, white Bordeaux-style Blends.
+White varieties that do well in Washington’s dry climate include Riesling, Viognier, Marsanne, Roussanne, Sauvignon Blanc, Sémillon, and, of course, white Bordeaux-style blends.

 • Rosé: Dry, crisp, and refreshing with cranberry, strawberry, melon, and herbal notes, with an easy-drinking mouthfeel.
 Producers have taken to using many different varieties, but it’s the Sangiovese-, Cabernet Franc-, and Grenache-based rosé wines that we feel really shine.

-One wine that shows amazing potential in the Columbia Valley is Syrah, though it can really depend from one region to next.
-Where you may get notes of flower, cocoa, and blackberry jam from a wine made with grapes from the Western Yakima Valley, A Walla Walla Valley Syrah may send you in a totally different direction, offering notes of roasted meats, olives, and iodine along with a more lavish texture.
+One wine that shows amazing potential in the Columbia Valley is Syrah, though it can really depend from one region to the next.
+Where you may get notes of flower, cocoa, and blackberry jam from a wine made with grapes from the Western Yakima Valley, a Walla Walla Valley Syrah may send you in a totally different direction, offering notes of roasted meats, olives, and iodine along with a more lavish texture.

 Read more about why we selected specific wines as prime examples of Washington wine.